mahmoudimus/xpparser/README.md

 # Licensing

-Some files are Copyright (c) 2016 ENS Cachan and licensed under GPL version 3.0 or later.
+Some files (in `src/main/java/fr/lsv/xpparser/`) are Copyright (c) 2016 ENS Cachan and licensed under GPL version 3.0 or later.

-Most files are the XML sources for the XPath/XQuery family of grammars, the XSLT files for a transformation to a test parser for JavaCC/JJTree (https://javacc.dev.java.net/) parser generation.
-They are licensed as:
+Most files (in `src/main/java/org/w3c/xqparser/` and `sink/`) are the XML sources for the XPath/XQuery family of grammars, the XSLT files for a transformation to a test parser for JavaCC/JJTree (https://javacc.dev.java.net/) parser generation.
+They are licensed
+as:

 Copyright (c) 2005 W3C(r) (http://www.w3.org/) (MIT
 (http://www.lcs.mit.edu/), INRIA (http://www.inria.fr/), Keio